tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-skills.md

 ---
 title: Reset Skills (Azure Cognitive Search REST API)
-description: Selectively execute specific skills when you need partial reprocessing of a skillset. ms.date: 06/30/2020
+description: Preview API used to slectively execute specific skills when you need partial reprocessing of a skillset. ms.date: 06/30/2020

 ms.service: cognitive-search